wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-virtual-agents/cognitive-service-power-virtual-agents/includes/azure-cognitive-service.md

 - **Preconfigured** - These prebuilt AI models are intended for easier consumption, so they aren't customizable.
 You can send your data and use the feature's output in your applications.

-- **Customizable** - You will train an AI model by using the tools to fit your data specifically.
+- **Customizable** - You'll train an AI model by using the tools to fit your data specifically.

 With Azure Cognitive Services for Language, you can accomplish multiple tasks: